• Home

 There can be more than one primary reason for the blue screen issue.
 The reason for hardware failure cannot be ruled out although the chances of RAM/SMPS failure or overheating are very dim.
 Firstly, you should concentrate only on software-related issues that include

-• Corruption of windows system files
+• Corruption of Windows system files

 • Failure of device driver software